ansys/pyaedt/doc/source/API/MaterialManagement.rst

 Stackup management
 ~~~~~~~~~~~~~~~~~~
-This section cover all layer classes and methods used in HFSS 3D Layout (and indirectly in Circuit).
+This section describes all layer-related classes and methods used in HFSS 3D Layout (and indirectly in Circuit).

 .. currentmodule:: pyaedt.modules